jneilliii/OctoPrint-BackupScheduler/README.md

 **WARNING**: This plugin currently does not monitor your disk usage in any way.

+**NOTE**: The time settings are based on the device's local time that OctoPrint is running on.
+For octopi users use `sudo raspi-config` to set your time and appropriate timezone.

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)